What Does SPF Mean?

 How SPF Protects From UVA Rays and UVB Rays

-When people say sunscreen protects from the sun, what they specifically mean are UVA and UVB rays.
+When people say sunscreen protects from the sun, they specifically mean UVA and UVB rays.
 The ultraviolet light produced by the sun is a form of radiation, just like x-rays and gamma rays.
 The difference between UVA and UVB is the wavelength of the light.

-The amount of UV rays you’re exposed to can change based on things like cloud cover, time of year, and time of day.
+The amount of UV rays you’re exposed to can change based on cloud cover, time of year, and time of day.
 The sun you experience at 8 in the morning in January is very different from the sun you’re exposed to at one in the afternoon in July.
-So, like we said, while you could handle hours of sun exposure on that January morning, you would probably burn in 15 minutes in July.
+So, as we said, while you could handle hours of sun exposure on that January morning, you would probably burn in 15 minutes in July.

-- That means if you put on an SPF 30 sunscreen and went in a tanning bed, it’d be equivalent to something like an SPF 6 and you could suffer damage very quickly.
+- That means if you put on an SPF 30 sunscreen and went in a tanning bed, it’d be equivalent to something like an SPF 6, and you could suffer damage very quickly.

 That still sounds good, right?
 Well, consider this.
 All of those SPF numbers were created for us in lab tests.
-To determine how protected a person is, the tests involve using a 2mg per square cm thick layer of sunscreen on the skin, which is what is the “recommended” usage.
-However, in practical tests it’s been shown most people never use anywhere near that much sunscreen.
+To determine how protected a person is, the tests involve using a 2mg per square cm thick layer of sunscreen on the skin, which is the “recommended” usage.
+However, in practical tests, it’s been shown most people never use anywhere near that much sunscreen.
 Most don’t even know that’s how thick it’s supposed to be.
-And, in fact, most of us are getting about 40% of the coverage we should be getting from sunscreen.
+Most of us are getting about 40% of the coverage we should be getting from sunscreen.

 How Does UVA Relate to Skin Cancer?